MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 - Reduced Identity management for Kiosk, by enabling new Kiosk method that applies Kiosk mode at the system level.

-This new feature allows an IT Admin to configure a HoloLens 2 device for multiple app kiosk mode which is applicable at system level, has no affinity with any identity on the system and applies to everyone who signs into the device.
+This new feature allows an IT Admin to configure a HoloLens 2 device for multi app kiosk mode, which is applicable at system level, has no affinity with any identity on the system, and applies to everyone who signs into the device.
 See the [HoloLens global assigned access kiosk](hololens-global-assigned-access-kiosk.md) documentation for more details on this new feature.

 ### Automatic launch of an application in multiple-app kiosk mode